 Books for your child to read

-In order to build fluency, your child should be reading books that are "just right" for her: not too hard, not too easy.
-It's been called the Goldilocks principle of books!
+In order to build fluency, your child should be reading books that are “just right” — not too hard, not too easy.
+It’s been called the Goldilocks principle of books!
 The best books for building fluency may almost seem too easy for your child to read.
 Read a book for the first time together, using one of our suggestions for practice.
 Then, schedule reading time into each and every day.
 As your child develops experience with the book or a poem, listen to hear whether your child is reading the text quickly and accurately, and with expression.
 These reading behaviors will develop with each rereading, so be sure to keep the same books around for a week or two, and allow time for 6-8 readings of the favorites.
 Your child's confidence, and fluency, will soar with each successful rereading.

 Parents often wonder about reading speed: Does my child read too slowly?
 Too quickly?
 Gathering information about your child's reading pace can be helpful.
 But a word of caution: The ultimate goal of reading is good comprehension and a strong motivation to keep reading.
 So, be careful about the message you give to your child about reading speed.
 Faster is not always better!
 What’s most important is that your child understands what he's read and is excited enough about books to keep reading.